reviews, News and Updates

 If you would to discuss obtaining the survey results and/or raw data please contact us here

-Torus Ti Road Winter Sport - Long Termer
+IT: Torus Ti Road Winter Sport - Long Termer

 Back in September we were mightily impressed with the Road Winter Sport from Torus Bicycles, a partnership between Burls and Clee Cycles.
 So much so that we secured a bike for long term testing in February of this year.